 2) -10% TDEE

 The -10% option is for the people that don’t feel like jumping in head-first, for whatever reason.
 There is a bit of a “fudge factor” if you suspect you’ve got a damaged metabolism and you’re trying to work back to a healthy version of yourself.
-While you could slowly increase your calories, I don’t suggest it.
-I want you eating to perform as soon as possible.
-A slow increase might leave you better off than what you were doing before, but you won’t see the real benefits of what we teach until you start eating to your level of performance.
+While you could slowly increase your calories what we have seen is that is person dependent in the Science Lab we walk people through this process.
+All I can say is you probably don’t want to just dive right in.
+We walk through this process in our book “Your Diet Sucks”.

 This provides you with two settings: “1 gram per lb.” and “LBM”.
 LBM, or “Lean Body Mass, is based off of the body fat % that you input in the next field.
 If you don’t know your body fat %, either select the first option or make a guess; you don’t need to be 100% accurate.
 Also, remember that these numbers are just a guide.
 This doesn’t mean you can’t eat more than 1 gram of protein per lb., but since most people (especially women) aren’t getting enough protein I think this information is enlightening.